friebe/letter/README.md

 ## Demo

-This is how Letter looks like: https://bastianallgeier.com/projects/letter/
+This is how Letter looks like in original: https://bastianallgeier.com/projects/letter/

 ## Installation